frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 It is very likely that you, kind reader, have been introduced to Dynamic Programming techniques while studying algorithms without realizing it.
 So, it is also very likely that you will encounter, in this text, algorithms you have seen before without knowing they were Dynamic Programming.

-My intention is to break down the Dynamic Programming process into clear steps, focusing on the solution algorithm, so that you can understand and implement these steps on your own whenever you face a problem in technical interviews, production environments, or programming competitions.
+My intention is to break down the Dynamic Programming process into clear steps, focusing on the solution algorithm, so that you can understand and implement these steps on your own whenever you face a problem in technical interviews, production environments, or programming competitive programmings.
 Without any hesitation, I will try to present performance tips and tricks in C++.
 However, this should not be considered a limitation; we will prioritize understanding the algorithms before diving into the code, and you will be able to implement the code in your preferred programming language.

 I will be using functions for all the algorithms I study primarily because it will make it easier to measure and compare the execution time of each one, even though I am aware of the additional computational overhead associated with function calls.
 After studying the problems in C++ and identifying the solution with the lowest complexity, eventually, we will also explore the best solution in C. Additionally, whenever possible, we will examine the most popular solution for the problem in question that I can find online.

 ## There was a hint of recursion sneaking in

 Some say that Dynamic Programming is a technique to make recursive code more efficient.

-## Returning to Dynamic Programming

 If we look at Dynamic Programming, we will see an optimization technique that is based on recursion but adds storage of intermediate results to avoid redundant calculations. _Memoization and tabulation are the two most common Dynamic Programming techniques_, each with its own approach to storing and reusing the results of subproblems:

 - **Memoization (Top-Down)**: _This technique is recursive in nature_.
 It involves storing the results of expensive function calls and returning the cached result when the same inputs occur again.
 This approach can be seen as an optimization of the top-down recursive process.
 - **Tabulation (Bottom-Up**): _Tabulation takes an iterative approach, solving smaller subproblems first and storing their solutions in a table (often an array or matrix)_.
 It then uses these stored values to calculate the solutions to larger subproblems, gradually building up to the final solution.
 The iterative nature of tabulation typically involves using loops to fill the table in a systematic manner.